vigetlabs/dnsimple/README.rst

   domain = client.domain('foo.com') # find by domain name
   domain = client.domain(1)         # find by ID

-If you want to register a domain, that is possible as well:
+If you want to create a new domain, that is possible as well:

 .. code-block:: python